mc0239/kumuluzee-go-samples/kumuluzee-go-config/README.md

 This tutorial will guide you through the steps required to read local and remote configuration.

-We will develop a simple web application which will read configuration and return it in json format.
+We will develop a simple http server which will read configuration and return it in json format.

 ### Create a Go project